adelgadocabrera/midterm-blogs/aws.md

    ![s3](assets/s3.png "AWS S3")

 3. Click on your bucket and upload your own `index.html` by selecting the `Upload` button.
 This can be a very basic `html` for now.
 4. (Optional) Upload some sample pictures by clicking on the `Upload` button.
 You can also try to keep things a bit tidy by creating first a new folder called `images` and then placing the images there.
 Up to you!
+When you are uploading them, you can add an `img` tag in your `index.html` that points to the generated URL for each image.
 5. Click on properties and scroll to `Static website hosting` > `Edit` > `Enable`.
 Enter `index.html` for both `Index document` and `Error document - optional`.
 Click `Save changes`.
 6. You should be back at your bucket overview page.
 Go to the `Permissions` tab and under `Bucket policy` click on `Edit`.
 In order to make it publicly accessible we are going to add the following policy:
  ```